SanketMeghale/lumen-xarray-lab/README.md

 - claiming distributed execution or SQL support as finished work
 - treating the lab repo as the core implementation instead of proposal evidence

-The GIF below is meant to answer the reviewer question quickly: does the prototype already behave like a usable xarray-backed explorer, or is it still a concept?
-This repo is structured so the answer is visible before reading any code.

 <table>
   <tr>
     <td width="72%">